forseti-security/forseti-security/_docs/_latest/setup/install.md

       git checkout tags/v2.0.0
       ```

-  1. Running the installer:
+  1. Running the installer

-     To install both client and server:
+     To install both client and server

      ```bash
      python install/gcp_installer.py
      ```

-     To see additional configurations for the setup:
+     To see additional configurations for the setup

      ```bash
      python install/gcp_installer.py -h